ghost5egy/mobauth/README.md

-Mobauth is An sample authentication plugin that allows users to authenticate with mobile number which inserted in profile of the user
+Mobauth is An simple joomla authentication plugin that allows users to authenticate with mobile number which inserted in profile of the user